-- to check the suitability of the sensors for glass containers, whether mobile communication works reliably
+- To check the suitability of the sensors for glass containers, and whether mobile communication works reliably

-- how long-term location planning can be improved.
+- To determine how long-term location planning can be improved

 A robust, battery-powered sensor is installed in each container to be monitored.
 The device is mounted on the inside of the upper part of the container and measures the level by evaluating the reflections from several ultrasonic sources.